melvynator/ELK_twitter/README.md

-# ELK for Twitter sentiment analysis
+# Out of the box Twitter pipeline using the Elastic stack (ELK)

 ## Contributing